Pre-conception advice

 Diet

 For your general health, you should have a well balanced diet with appropriate intake of vitamins, fibre and protein.
-There are no particular foods that are detrimental to fertility;however, certain foods should be avoided in pregnancy, namely soft cheese, pate and liver.
+Certain foods should be avoided in pregnancy, namely soft cheese, pate and liver.

 Genetic Diseases